Slow Cooker Candied Cinnamon Pecans

 • Add in the sugar, brown sugar and cinnamon.

-• Spray the inside of the crockpot with canola oil spray.
+• Spray the inside of the crockpot with vegetable oil spray.

 • Add the pecan mixture to the slow cooker on low for 3 hours.

-• Stir every hour and when the nuts are a half an hour away from done pour in the water and stir one final time.
+• Stir every hour, and when the nuts are half an hour away from being done, pour in the water and stir one final time.

 • To ensure crispy exteriors spread the nuts out on a baking sheet to cool.